Cooking in a wood-fired cob oven is equal parts art and science. In this article, we’ll cover the basics of wood-fired cob oven cooking.

 Let’s go over what tools you’ll need, what materials to burn, how to efficiently heat the oven, and our favorite part: how to cook in your wood-fired oven:

-You’ll need the following tools when doing a wood-fired/cob oven cook:
+You’ll want to consider having or getting the following tools when doing a wood-fired/cob oven cook:

-- Cotton String Mop – You’ll need to use a damp cotton mop to quickly clean off the cooking surface before putting food in, otherwise you’ll end with a lot of ash, grit, and debris on the bottom of your food.
+You’ll need to use a damp (not wet) cotton mop to quickly clean off the cooking surface before putting food in, otherwise you’ll end with a lot of ash, grit, and debris on the bottom of your food.
 It’s important that you don’t get a mop that’s made of something that will melt with heat (like polyester).

-- (Optional But Helpful) Long Metal Spatula – We have several of these on hand when cooking, just in case one “walks off”.
-This helps to quickly slide loaves of bread or pizza around after they’re in the oven.
+We have several of these on hand when cooking, just in case one walks off.
+This helps to quickly slide loaves of bread or pizza around after they’re in the oven a little more surgically than you can with the pizza peel.

 We NEVER use treated wood/lumber, colored/coated paper with chemical dyes, lighter fluid, etc..
 Will the intense heat of the oven burn off any potentially dangerous chemicals in these products?
 Maybe, but why risk it?